iterative/dvc.org/static/docs/user-guide/dvc-files-and-directories.md

 Like the previous case, the first two digits of the checksum are used to name the directory and rest 30 characters are used in naming the cache file.
 The cache file with `.dir` extension stores the mapping of files in the data directory and their checksum as an array.
-The other two cache files are checksums of the files stored inside data directory.
+The other two cache file names are checksums of the files stored inside data directory.
 A typical `.dir` cache file looks like this: